openredact/nerwhal/README.md

 _**:warning: Disclaimer :warning::**_ This is a prototype, which must not be used in production without further protections.
 For the following reasons not all PIIs can be found:
 - the set of recognizers is not exhaustive
-- the rules of each recognizer do not cover all of the ways in which information can be expressed
+- the rules of each recognizer do not cover all of the ways in which information can be expressed; the limitations of each recognizer are to the best of our knowledge noted in its code documentation.
 - the statistical models used are not perfect and cannot be expected uncover all occurrences of the named entities that they are looking for
 - further this is a work in process which may contain bugs